Joel-happy/ProjetCSharp/README.md

 ### • *Services*
 → Implement business logic / rules
-→ Interact with data access layer
+→ Interact with data access layer to isolate CRUD operation on the database

 ### • *DataAccess*
-→ Interaction with actual database
+→ Interaction with actual database using ADO.NET
 → Performs operations such as CRUD

 ## // --- High-level Flow --- \\\